RateCity.com.au

 The personal loan application process is largely the same for temporary residents as it is for permanent residents and citizens, with a few key differences.
 Here are six steps to follow when applying for a personal loan as a temporary resident:

-2. Assess your budget: Using a personal loan calculator to get an estimate of the total cost of a potential loan, and what your loan repayments might be, could help you make a more informed decision.
-You may generally have a better chance of getting your loan approved if you apply for a loan amount that you can comfortably afford to make repayments on.
-It could also be a good idea to consider a loan term that ends well before your visa’s expiry date, as long as it works with your budget.
+Using a personal loan calculator to get an estimate of the total cost of a potential loan, and what your loan repayments might be, could help you make a more informed decision.
+You may generally have a better chance of getting your loan approved if you apply for a loan where you can comfortably afford the repayments.
+It could also be a good idea to consider a short loan term that ends well before your visa’s expiry date, as long as it works with your budget.

-5. Prepare your application: If you’re comparing personal loans on RateCity, you can click straight through to the lender’s website where you can conveniently submit an online application for your preferred loan.
+Once you’ve compared personal loans on RateCity, you can often click straight through to the lender’s website where you can conveniently submit an online application for your preferred loan.

 Calculate how much your personal loan repayments could cost